pozitron57/plotnik/README.md

   Similarly,

       d += Bezier(x1=3,y1=7, x2=5,y2=3).at(1,5).to(7,5)

-  plots a cubic Bezier curve (sine-like) with two control points (x1,y1) and (x2,y2).
+  this code plots a cubic Bezier curve, resembling a sine wave, with two control points at (x1, y1) and (x2, y2).

-Otherwise, you can also use standard matplotlib syntax to add text and lines to the plot, such as `d.ax.plot(x,y)`.
+Additionally, standard matplotlib syntax can be used to add text and lines to the plot, for example, `d.ax.plot(x, y)`.

 ## Examples